Appenders

 end

-Note: Once an appender has been registered with Semantic Logger it must not be called directly, otherwise non-deterministic concurrency issues will arise when it is used across threads.
+Note: once an appender has been registered with Semantic Logger, do not also call it directly.
+Non-deterministic concurrency issues arise when it is used across threads.